 Fort Benning's 2001 INRMP is outdated.
-The revised 2014 INRMP contains updates in natural resource management and requirements.
-The purpose of updating and implementing the INRMP is to meet the requirements of the Sikes Act (Title 16, United States Code 670a et seq.), which provides the primary legal basis for the Secretary of Defense to carry out a program for the conservation and rehabilitation of natural resources on military installations.
-The Act requires the Army installation to prepare and implement an INRMP.
-Such plans are prepared in cooperation with the Secretary of the Interior (acting through the Director of the U.S. Fish and Wildlife Service) and the state(s) where the military installation concerned is located.
+The revised 2014 INRMP contains updates in natural resource management and requirements and meets the requirements of the Sikes Act (Title 16, United States Code 670a et seq.),which provides the primary legal basis for the Secretary of Defense to carry out a program for the conservation and rehabilitation of natural resources on military installations.
+INRMPs are prepared in cooperation with the Secretary of the Interior (acting through the Director of the U.S. Fish and Wildlife Service) and the state(s) where the military installation concerned is located.